cs3org/OCM-API/IETF-OCM.md

 * REQUIRED notificationType (string) - it MUST be one of the registered values listed in the "OCM Notification Types" registry (see [IANA Considerations](#iana-considerations)).
-* REQUIRED senderDomain (string) - ...
+* REQUIRED senderDomain (string) - the FQDN of the sender.
+A Receiving Server SHOULD use this information to verify the HTTP message signature on the request, and it SHOULD also use it to validate the underlying share or resource the notification is about.
-* REQUIRED resourceType (string) - ...
+* OPTIONAL resourceType (string) - the type of the resource this notification is about (e.g., `file`).
+* OPTIONAL shareType (string) - the type of recipient this notification is about (e.g., `user`).
 * OPTIONAL providerId (string) - the identifier assigned by the Sending Server to the underlying share, if applicable.
 This field is _deprecated_ and SHOULD NOT be used.
 * OPTIONAL notification (object) - optional additional parameters, depending on the notification and the resource type.

+A Notification payload MUST include either the `resourceType` or the `shareType`, or both when relevant.
 Multiple Notification types are defined for different purposes, and additional types MAY be defined by implementers and registered in the "OCM Notification Types" IANA Registry.
-For each notification type, a specific format is defined for the optional notification object.
-In the sections below the base Notification types are detailed along with their specific payload.
+For each notification type, a specific format MAY be defined for the optional notification object.
+In the sections below, the base Notification types are detailed along with their specific payload.

 ## Share Acceptance and Updating